Aryan-Jain-1710/Pizza-Retail-Management-System/README.md

 This project was built in collboartion with Siddhartha Jaiswal and Manav Jain.

+## Repository Information

 This repository consists of multiple python files:
 - Intialize.py is to intialize the values for the ordering system.
 - main_menu.py is the main file on which the project runs and is used for placing an order for the customers as well as modifying the menu and managing inventory.
+- inventory_sql.py is to view the inventory for the company seperately without opening the main menu file

 This pizza retail system for companies is terminal-based.
 The programming language used is Python and SQLlite for database.
+Even after the python files are closed, the database will persist in a specific system as it is saved in the SQL Database

 ## Methods